Brake pads and rotors from Car Quest are to original equipment specifications

 Now let’s look at another scenario so you can better understand the hazard of using your own parts, instead of those from an auto repair shop.

 Radiator for a Nissan from an aftermarket parts supplier

 Say you call the shop to get a price on replacing an oxygen sensor.
 You say you have been to a local auto parts house and have the code and they say it’s your oxygen sensor.
 You are asking us to put in the part that you have, and go off of another person’s word that this will fix your problem with the check engine light.

 Then comes in the fact that as an auto repair shop, we absorb the liability when you walk out the door with your car keys in hand.
 If you were to have someone install a customer supplied part and it’s wrong, it could cost cause further car problems, an accident, or even put your safety at risk.

 Radiator cap from an overseas parts supplier

-When you allow us to diagnose and replace the parts that we purchase we are guaranteeing your money is well spent.
+When you allow us to diagnose and replace the products that we purchase we are guaranteeing your money is well spent.
 If the part fails, you will not be paying labor again, nor will you be paying for the part.
-We as a company have to absorb the expense when a part fails within its warranty time and that is why we use quality parts from our trusted parts suppliers.
+We as a company have to absorb the expense when a part fails within its warranty time and that is why we use quality parts from our trusted suppliers.